hanspoo/react-atom/README.md

 sudo dpkg -i atom.deb
 ```

 Next we'll add some packages to empower atom for react development.
 Note that personal Atom configuration is kept on the .atom folder in the user account: $HOME/.atom.
 The next command is run without sudo.
+The apm command stands for "atom package manager".

 ```
 apm install linter linter-eslint prettier-atom linter-ui-default atom-import-module atom-import-js atom-react-autocomplete autocomplete-modules click-a-path react-snippets intentions busy-signal atom-sublime-monokai-syntax